stevecrozz/lithostech.com/_posts/2010-03-22-details-on-the-mysterious-loan-modification.markdown

     assuming your situation doesn't change a lot and assuming you provided accurate information when you qualified for the trial modification.
 ---
-{% picture thumbnail 2010/mha/amortization-table.jpg alt="amortization-table" style="float:left" %}
+{% picture thumbnail-left 2010/mha/amortization-table.jpg alt="amortization-table" %}

 No doubt many recent home buyers lauded the Federal [Making Home Affordable](http://makinghomeaffordable.gov) program when it was